Skip to main content

 A key focus of the module is to develop your ability to make sense of education research and to apply this in the context of your school or setting.

-During this course, you spend around two-thirds of your time in schools, which will help to ensure that you start your teaching career with confidence.
+The course has been designed to allow trainees to spend 120 days in school, ensuring that you start your teaching career with confidence.
 A school-based professional mentor and tutors from the University will support you during your placements.

 You will benefit from two contrasting placements in our committed partnership of schools.
 You'll also benefit from a course that supports you in becoming a research–engaged teacher, who can use evidence to drive improvements in young people's learning and wellbeing.